bfagiolo/Juventus-AI-Chatbot/README.md

 We used libraries such as nltk and spacy to try and undesratsnd the composition of sentences and manipulate them to our needs.
 We used tf-idf calculations to generate keywords from sentences and search our database with them.
 While this bot has pending imrovements to be done regarding accuracy, I am proud of our independent approach.

+This code is viewable for reference only and cannot be copied, modified, or redistributed without explicit permission.